wtlin1228/blog/content/blog/0002-web-assembly/index.md

 cover: cover.jpg
 ---

-This is my notes for [Web Assembly Course](https://frontendmasters.com/courses/web-assembly/) taught by [Jem Young](https://twitter.com/JemYoung) at FrontendMaster.
+This is my note for [Web Assembly Course](https://frontendmasters.com/courses/web-assembly/) taught by [Jem Young](https://twitter.com/JemYoung) at FrontendMaster.

 And here is the [Course Notes](https://young.github.io/intro-to-web-assembly/).